What to expect on the General Election campaign trail on Wednesday

 But he finished by issuing a direct appeal to wavering voters over the threat posed by Reform UK, following Nigel Farage’s shock takeover as leader, telling viewers “a vote for anyone else makes it more likely” Sir Keir will win.

-Former Labour leader Jeremy Corbyn will hand in his nomination papers to officially stand as an Independent candidate in Islington North.
+Former Labour leader Jeremy Corbyn is to hand in his nomination papers to officially stand as an Independent candidate in Islington North.

 He will be joined by local residents including comedian Rob Delaney as he promises to continue representing constituents “with the same principles I’ve stood by my entire life: equality, democracy and peace”.